-New students who have their disability related documentation can now connect with our services by filling out an online Student Accessibility Services Questionnaire so we can book an appointment and start the process of connecting you with your Accessibility Counsellor.
-Information about documentation requirements is available from our Registration Documentation page.
+New students who have their disability related documentation can register with our services by filling out our online Student Accessibility Services Registration.
+Your disability related documentation should be uploaded to your online registration form.
+Information about documentation requirements for registration with Student Accessibility Services (SAS) is available from our Registration Documentation page.

 Each student registered with us is assigned their own Accessibility Counsellor.
 This counsellor remains the student's key contact while they complete their studies at York.
 They work with the student to help them navigate the academic and administrative landscape.